 Asking which is better is like trying to get a Whataburger-loving Texan to say that an In-N-Out burger is superior, but with a new Jeep Wrangler and Ford Bronco coming out in the next few years, this off-road rivalry is heating up.

-It’s been 21 years since the Bronco and Wrangler were sold side by side, so we take a look at the past and future of these iconic SUVs to see which is better.
+It’s been more than 20 years since the Bronco and Wrangler were sold side by side, so we take a look at the past and future of these iconic SUVs to see which is better.

 The lineage of the Jeep Wrangler dates back to the World War II military vehicles and the resulting line of civilian CJs.
 Despite mounting legislation for safety and fuel economy, the current Jeep Wrangler retains its rugged construction and unique removable doors and top.